Critical Zero-Day: Impersonation Vulnerabilities in OpenClaw & Hermes on Slack, Teams, Discord

 Key Questions

-Five zero-day vulnerabilities enable impersonation attacks via DMs on Slack, Teams, and Discord, allowing attackers to take over AI agents.
-Patches are pending, and users are advised to treat every DM as untrusted.
+Five vulnerabilities enable impersonation via DMs on Slack, Teams, and Discord.
+Users are advised to treat every DM as untrusted while patches remain pending.